If your question is not answered here please email us. We are always happy to provide free advice.

 Do I need to call in at the station booking office?

 No. Buying through us means you bypass the queues at the station completely.
 Simply print your electronic ticket at home and board the train.
-Remember to bring your passport or the credit card you nominated for use as ID at the time of booking.
+Remember to bring the passport you nominated for use as ID at the time of booking.

 What is the check-in procedure at the station?